turtlebasket/crds_analyzer/README.md

 **Notes**

-- You can custom start and end cutoffs for grouping in case there's only part of a group at the beginning or end
+- You can set custom start and end cutoffs for grouping in case there's only part of a group at the beginning or end

 - You can choose to exclude mirrored groups (which occur every other group).
 Or don't.
 Depends on how you configured the lab setup.